List-KR/List-KR/README.en.md

 > [!NOTE]
 > You need to enable List-KR by finding it in language specific filters for List-KR to be work properly.

+> [!IMPORTANT]
+> List-KR filter is not supported on any adblockers except AdGuard and uBlock Origin; even if it is added, it may cause a malfunction, let alone the expected operation.

 **AdGuard**:
 ```
 https://cdn.jsdelivr.net/gh/List-KR/List-KR@latest/filter-AdGuard.txt